How to Estimate Your Paycheck Before You Get Paid

 From Gross Pay to Net Pay

 Your gross pay is the total amount you earn before any deductions.
 If you earn a $60,000 annual salary and are paid biweekly, your gross pay per paycheck is $60,000 divided by 26 pay periods, which equals approximately $2,308.
 If you are paid semimonthly, you divide by 24, giving you $2,500 per paycheck.
+The same annual number, different per-paycheck amount, simply because of how the calendar carves up the year.

 Your net pay (or take-home pay) is what remains after all mandatory taxes and voluntary deductions are subtracted.
 The typical deduction categories are: